-OM in Poland is providing aid and services to meet needs of refugees seeking safety in Poland, offering psychosocial support and psychological first aid, supporting mums and children fleeing Ukraine.
-Through simple acts of service we’re offering comfort, bringing hope and living out Christ’s love to those who need it the most.
+OM in Poland is providing psychosocial support and psychological first aid after trauma experience, supporting mums and children fleeing Ukraine.
+Running kids clubs, youth ministry and women’s meetings we're offering comfort, bringing joy and hope, living out Christ’s love to those who need it most.

-The ministry will also include everyday chores and meal preparation at the team house, doing shopping and organising the warehouse.
+The ministry will also include daily devotions, daily chores and meal preparation at the team house, shopping and organising the warehouse.
 Time spent together in the team house is an opportunity for fellowship and sharing.

 Dates Apply by